 - Using our interactive mapping software (TIM) and mobile mapping equipment to mark features on the ground, and so to assist with monitoring project progress.

-Working under ecological supervision, we completed the works on time, enabling the great crested newts trapping and translocation programme to begin without delay and guarantee that the main works were not delayed beyond what was planned.
+Working under ecological supervision, we completed the works on time, enabling the great crested newts trapping and translocation programme to begin without delay and guaranteed that the main works were not delayed beyond what was planned.